ZestfulNation/vue-hotel-datepicker/README.md

 Key                                   | Type        | Description
 --------------------------------------|-------------|-------------------------
-  triggerEvent                        | Boolean     | If you want to trigger a click checkInDate                         | String      | YYYY-MM-DD checkOutDate                        | String      | YYYY-MM-DD style                               | Object      | Style, (see the example)
+  checkInDate                         | String      | YYYY-MM-DD
+  checkOutDate                        | String      | YYYY-MM-DD
+  style                               | Object      | Style, (see the example)